stepanataccolade/docsv2/sources/pipelines_configure.md

 Detailed explanations for Environments, Pipelines, and Cells are provided below.

 ##Environments
 An environment on Shippable is a group of machines on which your application will be deployed.
-An environment is created by either provisioning a new cluster or pointing to an existing cluster on supported Container Services, i.e. Amazon's ECS and Google Container Engine (GKE).
+An environment is created by either provisioning a new cluster or pointing to an existing cluster on supported Container Services, i.e. Amazon's ECS, Google Container Engine (GKE), Docker Cloud or Docker Datacenter.
 Your application will be deployed to the cluster associated with your environment.

-Please note that you can currently limited to creating one environment per Subscription.

 ###Creating an environment